BetterLineage/BetterLineage/README.md

-# BetterLineage has been discontinued
+# BetterLineage has been discontinued (for the time being)

 #### Thank you for your interested in BetterLineage.
-Currently, I, Quint Burkley, do not have to maintain the ROM.
+Currently, I, Quint Burkley, do not have time to maintain the ROM.
 SuperITMan has been unresponsive since May and I have been unable to get in touch with him.
 The Build/OTA server and betterlineage.com are offline.
 All builds are still accessible on AndroidFileHost.
 The rest of this README will remain in its orginal state.

 # BetterLineage